iwakan/teledong/sdk-library/README.md

 #### How the Teledong works

-The Teledong uses an array of photosensors with infrared LEDs along the shaft to optically detect whether how much of the shaft is obscured by measuring the reflected infrared light.
+The Teledong uses an array of photosensors with infrared LEDs along the shaft to optically detect how much of the shaft is obscured by measuring the reflected infrared light.
 For example, if the shaft is halfway into an orifice, half of the photosensors will return a value indicating that they are obscured, and the other half will return a value indicating that there is nothing in front of them.
 These sensor values can be read by software over USB.

 This means that in order for your software to obtain a single value representing how deep the Teledong is inserted (the "position"), it has to combine the readings of all the individual sensors in the array in some manner.
 In the reference software libraries, this is done for you in the GetPosition() functions, but it is worth being aware of how this works under the hood, because it has a few implications.